Have you heard about Benjamin Fairbourne?

 By the way, this same client has been diagnosed with a brain tumor and urgently needs the money stolen by Benjamin as he already described a few weeks prior to his messages:

-- Benjamin Fairbourne regularly buys fake Youtube likes to hide the fact that everybody knows he is a scammer (just look at the engagement ratios)
+The same way, Benjamin Fairbourne regularly buys or creates fake Youtube likes to hide the fact that everybody knows he is a scammer.
+Just look at the engagement ratios: there’s alaways a disproportionate amount of likes (compared to the amount of views and the value delivered) and a firm and growing amount number of dislikes.

-- The same way, he deletes all negative comments on his Youtube channels (just compare the number of comments that Youtube indicates and the actual number of comments)
+- Benjamin deletes all negative comments on his Youtube channels (just compare the number of comments that Youtube indicates and the actual number of comments)

 - BONUS: When you suck at teaching and sell trash, just insult your students of being “stupid for not making money with the method”